 by The Trademark Company

-updated 06/22/2002 | 4 Min Read
+updated 01/02/2004 | 4 Min Read

-Prior to using a trademark you should always make sure that the trademark, or a similar trademark, is not already in use by another company.
-If you do not you risk adopting a trademark and beginning to build up good will in a brand that you could be required to stop using if you are ever sued for trademark infringement.
+Prior to using a trademark, make sure that the trademark, or a similar trademark, is not already in use by another company.
+If you don’t you risk having your trademark refused registration and/or adopting a trademark that you may be required to stop using if you are ever sued for trademark infringement.

-2. Register Your Trademark
+Insider Tip 2: Register Your Trademark

-Once you know that your trademark is available you should Register with the U.S. Patent and Trademark Office.
+Once you know that your trademark is available register it with the U.S. Patent and Trademark Office.

-3. Monitor for Infringement
+Insider Tip 3: Monitor for Infringement

 Once you have adopted your trademark and your customers begin using it to identify your products or services, make sure to Monitor Your Trademark for Infringement.

-4. Enforce Your Trademark
+Insider Tip 4: Enforce Your Trademark